Amirreza81/Network-Lab/README.md

 # Network-Lab
-Reports and projects from the Network Lab course (CE-416) at Sharif University of Technology
+Reports and projects from the Network Lab course (CE-416) at Sharif University of Technology, showcasing practical implementations and experiments in computer networks.